-- g.
-Maintenance or repair of existing utilities. - D. Uses Requiring Additional Management Practices.
-In addition to any other applicable requirements of this chapter, the following uses are subject to additional management practices, as defined in the Public Works Stormwater and Grading Design Standards: - a.
-Bulk Petroleum Storage facilities; - b.
+- a.
+Fuel dispensing facilities and surrounding traffic areas; - b.
 Above ground storage of liquid materials; - c.
 Solid waste storage areas, containers, and trash compactors for commercial, industrial, or multi-family uses; - d.
-Exterior storage of bulk construction materials; - e.
-Material transfer areas and loading docks; - f.
-Equipment and/or vehicle washing facilities; - g.
-Development on land with suspected or known contamination; - h.
+Exterior storage of bulk materials; - e.
+Material transfer areas and loading docks; - Equipment and/or vehicle washing facilities; - Development on land with suspected or known contamination; - Bulk petroleum storage in multiple stationary tanks; - c.
+Solid waste storage areas for commercial, industrial or multi-family uses; - d.
+Loading and unloading docks for commercial or industrial uses; or - h. e.
 Covered vehicle parking for commercial or industrial uses. - i.
-Industrial or commercial uses locating in high traffic areas, defined as average daily count trip of 2,500 or more trips per day, and - j.
-Land uses subject to DEQ 1200-Z Industrial Stormwater Permit Requirements.
+Industrial and Commercial high traffic areas, and - i.
+Land uses subject to DEQ 1200-Z Industrial Stormwater Permit Requirements. - Category C. Clackamas River Watershed.
+In addition to any other applicable requirements of this chapter, any development that creates new waste discharges and whose stormwater runoff may directly or indirectly flow into the Clackamas River is subject to additional requirements associated with Oregon Administrative Rules (OAR) 340-41-470 (Thee Basin Rule).